 The problem: You cannot access the SAMBA (SMB) shares on your QNAP NAS from the Windows File Explorer and after you tried, access to the web interface also stopped working.
 The NAS is still accessible from other PCs on the same network.

 The reason: Windows will first try to connect to your NAS using your Windows login credentials.
 If this fails too many times and Network Access Protection on your NAS is enabled, your PC’s IP address will be banned:

 You can see the failed login attempts in the System Connection Logs (if enabled for SAMBA):

 There are many threads about this issue on the QNAP forum proposing various solutions, such as:

 - Creating a user account on the NAS with the same user name and password as on Windows.

 - Disabling Network Access Protection on the NAS.

 - Disabling all guest shares on the NAS to force Windows to show the network credentials dialog.

-This registry setting can be found under Local Computer Policy -> Computer Configuration -> Administrative Templates ->Network -> Lanman Workstation -> Enable insecure guest logons:
+In the Local Group Policy Editor, the setting can be found under Local Computer Policy -> Computer Configuration -> Administrative Templates ->Network -> Lanman Workstation -> Enable insecure guest logons:

 Note: The description says that “if you do not configure this policy setting, the SMB client will allow insecure guest logons.”
 This was not true for me on Windows 11 21H2, the setting had to be explicitly enabled.
 On other PCs running Windows 10, the described behavior was correct and the entire problem never appeared.